DHTMLX/gantt-docs/data/desktop/howtostart_php_laravel.md

 <img src="desktop/how_to_start_laravel_empty_gantt.png"/>

 Step 3.
-Creating Models and Migrations
+Creating models and migrations
 ---------------------

 So, we've got an empty gantt chart.
 Let's connect it to the database and populate it with data.